ollicle/test-bookmarklet-with-cypress/README.md

 ## What happens

-1. The test page `./index.html` is loaded via <http://localhost:3333/> into the Cypress Test Runner iframe.
+1. The test page `./index.html` is loaded via <http://localhost:3000> into the Cypress Test Runner iframe.
 2. The Cypress test `./cypress/integration/inject-bookmarklet.js` then injects `./bookmarklet.js` into the loaded test page.

-## Expected

-The bookmarklet script replaces the content of the loaded _test_ page body with an iframe loading `./index.html?`
+3. The bookmarklet script executes some logging of `document.title`

+## Expected logging

+(In console of Cypress launched Chrome)

+	Expected document title: Hello Cypress
+	Actual document title: Hello Cypress

-*Hello Cypress* is visible within an iframe appended to the test page.
+Where **Hello Cypress*** is the title of the test page.

-## Actual
+## Actual logging

+	Expected document title: Hello Cypress
+	Actual document title: test-bookmarklet-with-cypress

-Seems the bookmarklet script is injected into the wrong document (not within the test page).
-Replacing the whole Cypress Test Runner UI.
+Where **test-bookmarklet-with-cypress*** is the title of the Cypress Test Runner page.

 ## Help?

-How does one modify the DOM of the test page?

-Specifically, to execute an external script in its document context.
+Is there something I can do to execute an external script in the test document context?